ShreyanGoswami/learning-ds/Sliding_Window_18_Nov_2023/problems.md

 ## Theory problem

 Till now we haven't formally talked about time complexity.
 After watching Abdul Bari's videos above I hope you get a better understanding.
-Consider the code we had seen to generate all possible substring
+Consider the code we had seen to generate all possible substring.
 ```python
 def substrings(s):
     for i in range(len(s)):